Russia fines Facebook, Telegram over banned content | Technology

 - Russian Federation

-Russian authorities on Thursday ordered Facebook and the messaging app Telegram to pay steep fines for failing to remove banned content, a move that could be part of growing government efforts to tighten control over social media platforms amid political dissent.
-A Moscow court fined Facebook a total of 17 million rubles (roughly USD 236,000) and Telegram 10 million rubles (USD 139,000).
+Russian authorities have ordered Facebook and the messaging app Telegram to pay steep fines for failing to remove banned content, a move that could be part of growing government efforts to tighten control over social media platforms amid political dissent.
+A Moscow court on Thursday fined Facebook a total of 17 million rubles (roughly USD 2,36,000) and Telegram 10 million rubles (USD 1,39,000).
 It wasn't immediately clear what type of content the platforms failed to take down.
 It was the second time both companies have been fined in recent weeks.
-On May 25, Facebook was ordered to pay 26 million rubles (USD 362,000) for not taking down content deemed unlawful by the Russian authorities.
+On May 25, Facebook was ordered to pay 26 million rubles (USD 3,62,000) for not taking down content deemed unlawful by the Russian authorities.
 A month ago, Telegram was also ordered to pay 5 million rubles (USD 69,000) for not taking down calls to protest.
 Earlier this year, Russia's state communications watchdog Roskomnadzor started slowing down Twitter and threatened it with a ban, also over its alleged failure to take down unlawful content.
 Officials maintained the platform failed to remove content encouraging suicide among children and containing information about drugs and child pornography.

 The crackdown unfolded after Russian authorities criticized social media platforms that have been used to bring tens of thousands of people into the streets across Russia this year to demand the release of jailed Russian opposition leader Alexei Navalny, President Vladimir Putin's most well-known critic.
 The wave of demonstrations has been a major challenge to the Kremlin.